colopop/FooBar/README.md

-# Google-FooBar
+# FooBar
-My solutions to the google foobar problems
+My solutions to the Google FooBar problems